-Currently, minors are offered in computer science, energy and environmental systems, engineering management, environmental engineering, materials science and engineering, scientific computing and most disciplines of the College of Arts and Science, Blair School of Music and Peabody College.
+Currently, minors are offered in computer engineering, computer science, data science, electrical engineering, energy and environmental systems, engineering management, environmental engineering, materials science and engineering, scientific computing and most disciplines of the College of Arts and Science, Blair School of Music and Peabody College.
 Students must declare their intention to pursue minors by completing forms available in the Office of Academic Services in the School of Engineering.

 The minor in computer engineering is available to all students except those majoring or minoring in electrical engineering or computer science.
 The computer engineering minor requires a minimum of 17 hours of EECS courses, including the completion of all laboratory corequisites for courses selected for the minor.
 Computer engineering includes such topics as embedded systems, computer systems / networks, and intelligent systems / robotics.
 This minor is ideal for students who are interested in aspects of both electrical engineering and computer science.